Rene Angel Ortiz

 From May 17 to June 4, 1991, four young Latino men were tried together for the murder of Harry Cronce.
 Rene was represented by Charles Mirachi, a court appointed lawyer.
 Officer Rechner’s version of the crime, which was written by someone other than Rene and placed above his signature, was read in the courtroom and became part of the evidence.
 Officer Rechner testified that the interrogation lasted 2 hours and that Rene was told that he was free to leave at any time.
 Rene was not called to testify.
 Therefore the jury never heard Rene’s account of the events.
 All of the defendants were found guilty and sentenced to life without parole.

 In his most recent PCRA Rene Ortiz stated that his confession was falsified – that it was a crime narrative written by the police after he had signed a blank piece of paper.
 The alleged confession was typed above his signature.
 This PCRA was dismissed in September 2019 as untimely and without merit by Judge Genece Brinkley.
-Judge Brinkley was to issue details of her reasons for dismissal by January 2020.
-This document, not yet issued, is now due in July 2020.
-Once the dismissal is finalized, Rene Ortiz’s attorney will appeal the Judge’s ruling with new evidence.

 My Peace